+To restore the startup configuration as factory default configuration.
 If restoring default successfully, the CLI would prompt if reboot immediately or not.
-If you press Y or y, the system would reboot immediately; otherwise, it would be back to the CLI system.
+If you press Y or y, the system would reboot immediately; others would be back to the CLI system.
 After restoring default configuration, all the changes in the startup configuration would be lost.
 After rebooting, the entire startup configuration would reset to factory default.

-GSW-0890# restore default
+GSW-1291# restore default